ThomasBlalock/FINs_Airlift_Challenge/README.md

 # Flexible Input Networks: Set of Sets Neural Architectures Applied to the Airlift Challenge
 By: Thomas Blalock<br>
-Date: September 27, 2024
+Date: September 27, 2024<br>
+Contributor: Luke Kenworthy

 ## Summary
-In this project, I introduce a novel class of neural architectures designed to handle a set of dynamically sized inputs (set of sets) without pre-decoder aggregations, recurrence, or autoregression.
+In this project, we introduce a novel class of neural architectures designed to handle a set of dynamically sized inputs (set of sets) without pre-decoder aggregations, recurrence, or autoregression.
 This project applies FINs to the Airlift Challenge, a complex Pickup and Delivery Problem (PDP) instance formulated by the Air Force Research Laboratory.
 This project is in-progress and is up-to-date as of September 27, 2024.
 For a concise summary, reference a 5 minute video poster presentation [here](https://drive.google.com/file/d/1cr0xx7AcpoGLJWMsXrsaG_P0eAAwiG68/view?usp=sharing).

 ## Table of Contents
 1. [QuickStart](#quickstart)